“What are the church’s standards regarding dating?”

 There are some great discussion activities as well as things to help them dig into the For the Strength of Youth pamphlet and test themselves on what they know by heart!
 You can find this package HERE.
 It is also available in our August combo package HERE.

-Included are some really great and effective scripture study activities like this one where they dig into Article of Faith #13 and see it as a guideline for dating behavior.
+Included are some really great and effective scripture study activities like this one where they dig into Article of Faith #13 and answer the question, “what are the church’s standards regarding dating?”
 There is also a wallet reminder card they can stick in their wallets and remember to act in these honorable ways while on a date or out with their friends.

 There is also a letter with four questions you can have mom and dad fill out for each girl.
 They will LOVE and treasure this letter.